 OneJoin uses Data Parallel C++ (DPC++) to execute an edit similarity join algorithm across different compute systems, solving a key problem in reading large-scale DNA sequences

 The rapid growth of data generation and the need for enterprise and cloud providers to store it is driving research into novel storage media, such as DNA (Deoxyribonucleic Acid).
-The growth of data expansion at 60 percent yearly1 is outpacing the ten to 30 percent annual2 areal density increase of traditional magnetic and silicon media (called the Kryder rate).
+The growth of data expansion at 60 percent yearly1 is outpacing the 10 percent to 30 percent annual2 areal density increase of traditional magnetic and silicon media (called the Kryder rate).
 Compared to traditional media, DNA has properties that make it interesting for archival or cold storage (see Figure 1).

 - Extreme density: 455 exabytes can theoretically be stored in a gram of DNA, compared to 30 TB in an LTO-8 magnetic tape cartridge

 - Reliability: DNA lasts thousands to hundreds of thousands of years in cold, dry environments, as illustrated by modern DNA extractions from ancient biological specimens

 - No technology obsolescence: the density of DNA is fixed, and therefore does not undergo architectural changes due to technology advancements over time as other storage technologies do